Extract File Extension from Path

 and it goes on.
 Two methods are explained in this page to get these file extensions.

-1. VBA Code to Get File Extension (using FileSystemObject)
+1. Excel VBA Get File Extension (using FileSystemObject)

 In case You want to get only the file extension name from the file name, this code can be used.